NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 - A detailed letter of explanation to the immigration officer explaining why you were not able to maintain full-time enrollment.

 - SFU’s announcement on updates and changes to academic policies and procedures for the Spring term (e.g. in-person instruction cancelled for the Spring 2020 term, the extended withdrawal period for the Spring term), and any other relevant correspondence you have received from SFU

 When processing your application, IRCC may contact you to request additional documents to assess your eligibility.

-Although IRCC has announced an intent to be flexible on the full-time enrollment requirement in cases where students’ studies were impacted by COVID-19 in Spring 2020, PGWP approval is never guaranteed, and the final decision will be made at the discretion of the immigration officer who processes your application.
+Although IRCC has announced an intent to be flexible on the full-time enrollment requirement in cases where students’ studies were impacted by COVID-19 in Spring 2020, post-graduation work permit approval is never guaranteed, as the final decision will be made at the discretion of each immigration officer.